ZaneStotts/ZNGR/README.md

 ## Reflections

 This programming venture has helped me learn in more depth the ways in which HTML functions, such as the box model and what tags to use in order to better structure a website.
 Also discovered more when it comes to CSS, such as flex box tricks and grid arrangements.
 I'm very certain this new knowledge will be beneficial to me in the future.
+I'm proud of my progress.